Cohen-Koen/discord-py-quick-install/README.md

 > *ps: I know neither language so if you notice a error fix it, dont make a issue and complain.*

 ---
-Nothing to talk about here.... *my discord is SomeRandomUser#4920*
+Nothing to talk about here.... *my discord is SomeRandomUser#I dont even remember*

 ---
 ## Dev/devs